dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Justin Fisher:**
 it's no cost because
-here's here's the way here's and that's an interesting question you know cuz okay sounds great what do I what does it cost right well it's relative right because you're going to be diverting a portion of the coin base to proof of proof miners to do the proofing on your behalf but in exchange you're going to inherit all that hashing power instantly for a fraction of the cost of what was spent to do the hash for you yeah now all of a sudden the guy who's mining okay maybe he's not getting as much coin but the coin he's getting could could seemingly be more valuable because it's more secure the people using the network are going to get more security and then there's one area we really haven't really touched on but it's an exciting area as well the exchanges the exchanges are going to get a set of metrics and that's one of the reasons that we think Vera block is going to have value it because max has
+here's the way here's and that's an interesting question you know cuz sounds great what do I what does it cost well it's relative because you're going to be diverting a portion of the coin base to proof of proof miners to do the proofing on your behalf but in exchange you're going to inherit all that hashing power instantly for a fraction of the cost of what was spent to do the hash for you now all of a sudden the guy who's mining maybe he's not getting as much coin but the coin he's getting could seemingly be more valuable because it's more secure the people using the network are going to get more security and then there's one area we really haven't really touched on but it's an exciting area as well the exchanges are going to get a set of metrics and that's one of the reasons that we think Vera block is going to have value it because max has